cfrifel/meteor-50-compile-error/README.md

 A compiler error shows up after doing either "meteor reset" or "meteor add accounts-ui accounts-password".
 The error states that in tasklist.js, there is a missing semicolon in the line 12: "let name = event.target.name.value;"

 Problem Solution:
-After adding accounts-ui accounts-password to the app directory, type in "meteor npm install" to recalibrate the directory.
-Also, change let to var in the problem line in tasklist.js (after getting it to run successfully, you can change it back to "let" and it will still run)
+Change "let" to "var" in the problem line 12 in tasklist.js.
+After getting it to run successfully, you can change it back to "let" and it will still run.
+However, whenever you terminate and start up meteor again, line 12 has to use "var".